Irratzo/Containers/content/index.rst

 Nonetheless, the computationally intensive task of training an AI increasingly requires more computational power than what our laptops and PCs can offer.
 Therefore, the ability to develop and train a neural network on large clusters seems imperative.
 This workshop teaches us how to scale an AI-powered application in large clusters, i.e., supercomputers.

 .. prereq::

    Working knowledge of Unix OS is required.
 In addition, a basic understanding of Neural Networks (NNs) is desirable.
 Please follow the link below to create a username and password on the Docker website, as we will use Play-with-Docker (PWD) freely available service.
-   Details of using and access to `Alvis` are given in :setup: section.
+   Details of using and access to `Alvis` are given in :doc:`setup` section.

 .. toctree::